jandebr/amstradPc/README.md

 ## Copyright

-*Amstrad PC* is a modified work based on [JavaCPC][1], by Markus Hohmann *JavaCPC* is based on the original [JEMU][2], by Richard Wilson
+*Amstrad PC* is a modified work based on [JavaCPC][1], by Markus Hohmann

+*JavaCPC* is based on the original [JEMU][2], by Richard Wilson

-*JavaCPC* is distributed under the [GNU GENERAL PUBLIC LICENSE](https://github.com/jandebr/amstradPc/blob/main/LICENSE) and so is this work
+*JavaCPC* is distributed under the [GNU GENERAL PUBLIC LICENSE](LICENSE.txt) and so is this work

 ## Features

-*Amstrad PC* is a pure Java software that is based on *JavaCPC (JEMU)* and provides several improvements and features
+*Amstrad PC* provides several improvements and features over *JavaCPC* / *JEMU*

 - Modern keyboard key mapping
+- Instant loading of Basic source code
-- Instant loading and saving of Basic source code
+- Instant saving of Basic source code
 - Integrated program browser
 - Quick access to program info (e.g. game controls) depending on available metadata
 - Support for Basic IO instructions using the host filesystem